akshar-raaj/elixir/README.md

 ### Immutability

+* It allows pure functions, with no side-effects.
-Memory efficiency, thanks to the immutable semantics of the language.
+* Memory efficiency, thanks to the immutable semantics of the language.

+### Declarative

+Elixir appears declarative while Python is imperative.
+In Elixir, you often say what you want instead of how you want it to happen.